Update: ‘Production’ section updated.

 Aerodynamic Spirit of Ecstasy

 Rolls-Royce has redesigned the iconic Spirit of Ecstasy that sits atop the bonnet of its cars.
 On the new Spectre, the figurine sits lower and is more dynamic and closer in design to the original sketches made by creator Charles Sykes more than 100 years ago.
-The symbol is now 82.73 mm tall, down from the older figurine’s 100.01 mm height, and designers have tweaked the robe as well for improved aerodynamics.
+The symbol is now 82.73 mm (3.3 in.) tall, down from the older figurine’s 100.01 mm (3.9 in.) height, and designers have tweaked the robe as well for improved aerodynamics.

-The Spirit of Ecstasy’s wings are more upswept to reduce drag, and she now stands with one leg forward with her body tucked low and eyes pointed towards the road ahead.
-For comparison, she earlier had a less athletic stance with her feet together, knees straight and bent at the waist.
 Put all this together, and the Rolls-Royce Spectre scores a drag coefficient of 0.25 Cd, making it the most aerodynamic Rolls-Royce car ever.
 However, the Mercedes EQS is the industry’s most aerodynamic car right now, with a drag coefficient of only 0.20 Cd.

-Interior & features
+Interior & Features

 Stepping into the Spectre feels eventful, which is typical of a Rolls-Royce.
 The power-operated rear-hinged doors offer a wide aperture, with each door measuring 1.5 meters or 59.1 inches in length.
 These are ‘Starlight Doors’ with 4,796 individual LEDs mimicking stars in the night sky.
 As with other Rolls-Royce cars, customers of the Spectre have an almost infinite choice of personalization options available to them.
 Rolls-Royce doesn’t believe in saying no to the demands of its discerning clientele.

 The front section of the Spectre’s luxurious cabin features an all-new dashboard and center console design.
 Even the circular AC vents are much larger than in the Wraith.
-Like the gas-powered model, the electric car has circular control knobs, in charge of handling similar functions.
+Like the gas-powered model, the electric car has circular control knobs in charge of handling similar functions.
 The three-spoke steering wheel is new.

 The Rolls-Royce Spectre can be had with custom stitching, embroidery, and intricate piping along the seats, dashboard, and doors, depending on individual customer requirements.
 The front seats are inspired by traditional British tailoring, with certain sections available in colors that either match or contrast the interior’s base shade.